Wuvist/papers/japan/6022_wengwei_paper.typ

 Japanese domainated US market
 China - factory of the world

-And the greatest hit was on 2008~2009 Global Financial crisis peroid.
-Japan's minister at the period - Tarō Asō stats that:

-"The greatest concern right now is the economy."
-"America is facing a financial crisis ... we must not allow that to bring us down as well." in 2008.

 How to find market, large global market with high potential

-The rise of Yukio Hatoyama took over Japanese.

-The Japanese government has tried various strategies in the past few decades, and all doesn't seems to have any impact.

 Japan is an advance economy that has been through industrilization.
 Assuming Japan does

 Property market